MortenHarding/docker-mvs38j/README.md

 docker exec -it ce ./tn3270
 ```

+This will start the c3270 emulator in the container named "ce".

+In the command example "ce" is the name of the docker container, the name
+can be changed to another container name to start c3270 and connect to
+any of the MVS TurnKey installations running in the containers.

 ![MVS/CE logon](assets/mvsce-logon.jpeg)

-# Detailed procedures for starting and using the containers

-## Start a single container, instead of all containers, e.g. for  MVS/CE
+## Start a single container, instead of all containers

+If you prefer to only start a single MVS TurnKey installation, you can run
+this command.

 ```sh
 docker run -it --name myMVS -p 3270:3270/tcp mhardingdk/mvs
 ```

-MVS/CE is currently tagged as latest
+MVS/CE is currently tagged as "latest", hence it is not necessary
+to use the tag "ce" since it's the default.

-If you want a different TurnKey installation, use the tags.
-E.g. for TK4 use
+If you want a different TurnKey installation, use any of the other container tags.
+For example if you'd like to start MVS TK4 use:

 ```sh
 docker run -it --name myMVS -p 3270:3270/tcp mhardingdk/mvs:tk4